rvandoosselaer/Jme-utils/README.md

 $ ./gradlew tasks
 ```

+## Contributing
+If you have a bug or an idea, browse the open issues before opening a new one.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details